trangldtruong/Social-Network-API/README.md

 # Social-Network-API

 ## Description
-build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM
+This project aims to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.

 ## Usage
+Application serves as a social network API.
+Users can share thoughts, react to other people thoughts, add or remove friends from their friendlist

 ## User Story
 ```md